rOpenGov/iotables/cran-comments.md

 0 errors √ | 0 warnings √ | 0 notes √

 ## Notes
-This version is eliminates deprecated functions from tidyverse, particularly
+This version of iotables has no new functionality It eliminates deprecated functions from tidyverse, particularly
-* dplyr mutate_if, mutate_at funs, group_by
+* dplyr mutate_if, mutate_at, funs, group_by
 * tidyselect one_of
 * tidyr gather, and most instances of spread.